 The MPS was led by Professor Emeritus Vern Seefeldt, "I was interested in how children learned motor skills and the tremendous possibilities that motor competence provided individuals in terms of social development, academic achievement, sport performance and healthy, lifelong leisure activities."

-Some of the key findings reccently published include:
+Some of the key findings recently published include:

 - Children with lower levels of fitness early in childhood were likely to exhibit lower levels of fitness later in adolescence.

-- Overall ftiness levels of participants who took part in the motor skill program tended to be favourable in fitness compared to the general population.
+- Overall fitness levels of participants who took part in the motor skill program tended to be favourable in fitness compared to the general population.